wso2/docs-is/en/docs/learn/configuring-users.md

       password.

 !!! info
-      Before running the SCIM APIs, make sure you change the SCIMEnabled property to "true" for the primary userstore in the `           <IS_HOME>/repository/conf/deployment.toml        ` file.
+      Before running the cURL commands, make sure you change the SCIMEnabled property to "true" for the primary userstore in the `           <IS_HOME>/repository/conf/deployment.toml        ` file.